Remi-Gau/bidsgnostic/README.rst

                         A list of events name to include in the plot.
                         If none is passed then all events will be included.
                         Must be less than 15 events.
-    --exclude-events EXCLUDE_EVENTS [EXCLUDE_EVENTS ...],
-                        A list of events name to exclude from the plot.
-                        If none is passed then all events will be included.

     BIDS FILTERS:
     Filters to customize PyBIDS get() as key=value pairs